 VR headsets have an age restriction of 13+, and for that reason we are creating free standing tablet based versions of the game which will be available for audiences to interact with prior to and after the performance, prior to the VR experience itself.

-You can download the game for FREE on tablets or mobile phones from the Google Play Store (search Raddlesham Mumps) or follow the link here.
+You can download the game for FREE on tablets or mobile phones from the Google Play Store (search Raddlesham Mumps) and on VR headsets from the Oculus Go store

 As a taster here are some examples of other work that have been made by MBD: